W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁵Being incapable of darkness makes spirit almost inaccessible to the mind and entirely inaccessible to the body.
 ⁶Thereäfter, spirit is perceived as a threat, because light abolishes darkness merely by showing you darkness is not there.
 ⁷Truth will always overcome error by showing you error is not there.
-⁸Truth overcoming error cannot be an active process of correction because, as I have already emphasised, knowledge does not do anything.
+⁸Truth overcoming error cannot be an active process of correction because, as I have already emphasized, knowledge does not do anything.
 ⁹Knowledge can be perceived as an attacker, but knowledge cannot attack.
 ¹⁰What you perceive as knowledge’s attack is your own vague recognition that knowledge can always be remembered, never having been destroyed.
 :::